pk-vishnu/toc-lstm-scheduling/paper.typ

 We simulate periodic system load using sinusoidal functions to represent diurnal load patterns, cyclic CPU spikes, and network traffic fluctuations.

 *CPU Usage*
-$ "cpu_base"(t) = 50 + 40 * sin((2pi t) / "PERIOD") $
+$ "cpu_base"(t) = 50 + 40 dot sin((2pi t) / "PERIOD") $

 *Network In/Out*
-$ "net_base"(t, s) = 30 + 25 * sin((2pi (t + s * 10)) / "PERIOD") $
+$ "net_base"(t, s) = 30 + 25 dot sin((2pi (t + s dot 10)) / "PERIOD") $

 Where:
 - $t$: current timestamp
 - $s$: server index (adds phase shift between servers)
 - `PERIOD`: defines workload cycle length (e.g. peaks every 100 time units)

-==== Gaussian Noise for Realism
-We inject Gaussian noise to simulate sensor or monitoring variability.
-This produces "wobble" on top of clean trends, similar to real monitoring data.
+Gaussian noise is then added to these base values to simulate the variability of real-world monitoring data.

-$ "cpu" = "clip"("cpu_base" + cal(N)(0, 10), 0, 100) $
+==== Queue Length Simulation
+A new key feature, `q_len`, is introduced to represent the number of tasks waiting in a server's queue.
+Its length is simulated to be strongly correlated with the server's current CPU usage, reflecting the real-world behavior where high CPU load leads to a backlog of tasks.

-$ "net_in", "net_out" = "clip"("net_base" + cal(N)(0, 5), 0, 100) $
+$ "q_len" = "clip"(("cpu" / 10) dot ("MAX_QUEUE_LEN" / 10) + cal(N)(0, 1.5), 0, "MAX_QUEUE_LEN") $

-==== Scheduled Bottlenecks
-At specific intervals (e.g., for $t = 250$ to $260$ on Server 1), we introduce high-load conditions to ensure predictable bottlenecks for model learning and testing.
-- CPU, Net In, and Net Out are all set to $>= 90%$.

 ==== Bottleneck Label Definition
+The definition of a bottleneck has been critically updated.
+Instead of being based on high resource utilization, a bottleneck is now defined as a state where the server's task queue is almost full.
+This predictive approach aims to identify conditions that would cause a load balancer to stop dispatching new tasks to that server.

-A binary bottleneck label is assigned based on an 80% utilization threshold:
+A binary bottleneck label is assigned as follows:

 $ "bottleneck" = cases(
-  1, "if CPU" >= 80 " or Net In/Out" >= 80,
+  1, "if  q_len" >= "MAX_QUEUE_LEN" - 1,
   0, "otherwise"
 ) $

 #figure(
   image("./TrainingLSTM/SyntheticData.png"),
-  caption: "Synthetic Data - Compute and Network Resources" )<syntheticData>
+  caption: "Synthetic Data - Compute, Network, and Queue Length Metrics" )<syntheticData>

 === Training Model
-To identify potential bottlenecks, we trained a Long-Short-Term Memory neural network, as it is well suited for learning patterns and dependencies in time series data.
+To identify potential bottlenecks, we trained a Long-Short-Term Memory (LSTM) neural network, which is well-suited for learning patterns and dependencies in time series data.

-To capture temporal patterns, the continuous time series data for each server was transformed into overlapping sequences of windows of size 20 timesteps, with each window serving as an input sequence and the following timestep's bottleneck status as the label (1/0).
-This information allows the model to learn the patterns leading up to a bottleneck.
+The input for the model now consists of four features: `cpu_used`, `q_len`, `network_in`, and `network_out`.
+To capture temporal patterns, the continuous time-series data for each server was transformed into overlapping sequences (windows) of size 20 timesteps.
+Each window serves as an input sequence, and the following timestep's bottleneck status (1 for an almost-full queue, 0 otherwise) serves as the label.
+This structure allows the model to learn the sequence of events that lead to a queue-based bottleneck.

-The dataset was then split into training and test sets and a MinMax scaler was fit only on the training data and applied to both the sets.
-Finally we trained a recurrent neural network with an LSTM layer followed by dense layers optimized using binary cross-entropy loss, to classify whether a bottleneck would occur in the next timestep, given the previous 20 timesteps.
+The dataset was split into training and test sets.
+A `MinMaxScaler` was fit only on the training data and then applied to both sets to normalize the features.
+Finally, we trained a recurrent neural network with an LSTM layer (64 units), followed by Dropout layers for regularization and Dense layers.
+The model was optimized using binary cross-entropy loss to classify whether a bottleneck would occur in the next timestep.

 === Evaluation
 The model was evaluated on a test set of 293 samples, achieving an overall accuracy of 89%.
 The detailed performance metrics from the classification report are presented below.